Mukhtar Mai: In popular culture

 Mukhtaran's memoir was first published in France by Oh! editions under the title Déshonorée.
 It has been published in 23 languages including English by Atria under the title In the name of honor.
 Her autobiography ranked #3 on the bestseller list in France and movies about her are in the making.
 She has been praised by dignitaries like Laura Bush and the French foreign minister.

 In 2009 in the book Half the Sky: Turning Oppression into Opportunity for Women Worldwide by Nicholas D. Kristof and Sheryl WuDunn, Mukhtaran was the subject of chapter 4, "Rule by Rape".
 The book is an exposé about women and gender apartheid.

-In 2006, Mukhtaran's story was the subject of a documentary called Shame by Mohammed Naqvi, which won multiple awards including the TV Academy Honor (Special Emmy) by the Academy of Television Arts and Sciences.
+In 2006, Mukhtaran's experiences were the subject of a documentary called Shame by Mohammed Naqvi, which won multiple awards including the TV Academy Honor (Special Emmy) by the Academy of Television Arts and Sciences.

-In 2008 Mukhtaran story was the subject of a documentary by Catherine Ulmer López focusing on the aftermath of the rape especially on Mukhtaran's schools as well as an important look inside Pakistan, "where the impact of Islamic fundamentalism is revealed and how women are fighting its oppressive and violent impact."
+In 2008 Mukhtaran's experiences were the subject of a documentary by Catherine Ulmer López focusing on the aftermath of the rape especially on Mukhtaran's schools as well as an important look inside Pakistan, "where the impact of Islamic fundamentalism is revealed and how women are fighting its oppressive and violent impact."
 The documentary was shown at the Starz Denver Festival, the 7th Human Rights Film Festival and the 22nd International Documentary Film Festival Amsterdam in 2009.

 In 2014, the chamber opera Thumbprint opened in New York, based on a song cycle that was first performed in 2009.
 The earlier song cycle was composed by Kamala Sankaram, and Susan Yankowitz helped to transform it into the opera.
 Sankaram sang the lead role of Mai.
 Thumbprint made its Los Angeles premiere in June 2017.